Stay up to date with notifications from The Independent

 Abortion clinic defenders protect Bristol Women's Health

-“We want to exude hospitality and normalcy, too, just communicating through body language, and our tone of voice that we are the normal people and you are safe here.”
+“We want to exude hospitality and normalcy, too, just communicating through body language and our tone of voice that we are the normal people and you are safe here.”

-The protesters outside maintain they are peaceful and keeping within the law (it is a federal crime to obstruct people from reaching reproductive health care).
+The protesters outside maintain they are peaceful and stay within the law (it is a federal crime to obstruct people from reaching reproductive health care).
 They cannot pass a certain mark, and if they try to obstruct patients walking in, they are shooed out of the driveway.

 Once the patients are inside, the protesters often turn their attention to family members and friends who, for security and privacy reasons, are not permitted to enter the clinic and so are forced to wait outside.